Developing a Positive Relationship With Your New Asthma Medication

 - Leukotriene modifiers

 - Cromolyn sodium

 Some of these medicines are used more than others these days.
 What your doctor prescribes for you will depend on your specific health history and status.
 It may also depend to some extent on the preferences and experience of your healthcare team.

 Over the years, many asthma medications have been discontinued.
 This is not usually because they were deemed unsafe.
 More likely, it is because something newer and more effective has been developed.

-You may be newly-diagnosed with asthma and brand new to this type of medication.
-Or, perhaps you have just been given a different prescription for a new asthma medicine you haven’t taken before.
-Either way, there can be a period of adjustment as you add this medicine (or these medicines) into your daily routine.
+You may be newly diagnosed with asthma and brand new to this type of medication.
+Or, perhaps you have just been given a different prescription for a new asthma medicine you haven't taken before.
+Either way, there can be a period of adjustment as you add this medicine (or these medicines) into your daily routine.1

-Keep your doctor informed & be prepared to be flexible.
+Keep your doctor informed and be prepared to be flexible.
 The asthma treatment guidelines mentioned above recommend a stepwise approach to treating asthma.
-This means that depending on what stage or level of asthma you are in, medication might need to be stepped up — or down — to achieve optimal control.
+This means that depending on what stage or level of asthma you are in, medication might need to be stepped up -- or down -- to achieve optimal control.
 Sometimes this is a bit of a trial and error process to find the right medication and the right dosage for you.
-This is easier for your health care team if you let them know how you’re responding to the medication regime as you go along.
+This is easier for your healthcare team if you let them know how you're responding to the medication regimen as you go along.1

 The goal of asthma treatment is always to establish control.
-And every person can respond somewhat differently to the same medication.
-So your health care team may need to experiment with different medications and combinations of medications over time to find what works best for you.
+Every person can respond somewhat differently to the same medication, so your healthcare team may need to experiment with different medications and combinations of medications over time to find what works best for you.
 As long as you are part of that team and maintain open lines of communication, you should be able to develop a positive relationship with your asthma medication.